DeveloperExodus/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
-Rock, Paper, Scissor project for The Odin Project
+Rock, Paper, Scissors project for The Odin Project